icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ng-supabase](https://github.com/rustygreen/ng-supabase) - An Angular component library for your [Supabase](https://supabase.com/) project!
 * [zitadel](https://zitadel.com/docs/examples/login/angular) - Secure authentication management for your application.
 Customize as you grow, with easy APIs and programmable workflows.
 Focus on growing, your login is in good hands.
 * [appwrite](https://github.com/appwrite/appwrite) - Using Appwrite, you can easily integrate your [Angular app](https://appwrite.io/docs/quick-starts/angular) with user authentication and multiple sign-in methods, a database for storing and querying users and team data, storage and file management, image manipulation, cloud functions, and more services.
+* [permit](https://www.permit.io/) - An authorization-as-a-service solution that can be used with [Angular](https://www.permit.io/blog/how-to-implement-role-based-access-control-rbac-in-angular).

 #### Builders